-The Atlantic Council’s Eurasia Congressional Fellowship is a bi-partisan fellowship program that connects staff members from the US House and Senate with Atlantic Council senior fellows and leading experts on the Eurasia region.
-Through the eleven-month nonresidential and unpaid fellowship, staff members take part in a series of off-the-record roundtables approximately every other month led by experts to discuss critical issues connected to the region, including but not limited to:
+The Atlantic Council’s Eurasia Congressional Fellowship is a non-partisan, non-residential fellowship program that connects current staff members from the US House and US Senate with Atlantic Council senior fellows and other leading experts.
+Through the eleven-month fellowship, fellows will be invited to a series of six off-the-record roundtable discussions to discuss critical issues connected to the region, including but not limited to:

 - Energy Security

 The program also connects fellows with Atlantic Council experts for hearings, briefings, and background meetings.
 The fellowship includes a capstone study trip to Ukraine, where staff members have senior meetings with representatives from the Ukrainian government, opposition, civil society, and private sector.

 The application process for the 2020 fellowship program has closed.
 To find out more about the fellowship, contact [email protected] for further details.

 The Eurasia Center’s mission is to enhance transatlantic cooperation in promoting stability, democratic values and prosperity in Eurasia, from Eastern Europe and Turkey in the West to the Caucasus, Russia and Central Asia in the East.